Ladvien/ladvien.github.io/_posts/2020-05-10-arduino-conveyor-belt-driver.md

 That's it.
 I prefer to keep stuff as simple as possible, unless absolutely necessary.

-I should point out, this project builds on previous attempt at firmware:
+I should point out, this project builds on a previous attempt at firmware:

 * [Raspbery Pi, Arduino, RAMPS Turntable ](https://ladvien.com/generating-lego-training-data-cnn/)

 But that code was flawed.
-It was not written with independent motor operation in mind.
+It was not written with concurrent and independent motor operation in mind.
 The result, only one motor could be controlled at a time.

-Ok, on to the code.
+Ok, on to the new code.

 ### Main